Iasa-Global/btabok/pages/competency_model/aim.md

 toc: true
 permalink: aim.html
 folder: competency_model
-summary: "Identity and Access Management is a core infrastructure capability and is one of the most important components of an organization’s security infrastructure. "
+summary: "Identity and Access Management is a core infrastructure capability and is one of the most important components of an organization’s security infrastructure."
+tags:
+  - infrastructure_architecture
 ---

 # Description